RichardVanDerMeer/nunjucks-html-loader/README.md

 Nunjucks (Webpack) HTML Loader
 ==============================
 The original 'nunjucks-loader' takes nunjucks templates and turns them into javascript.
 I wanted to take nunjucks templates and turn them into pre-compiled static html files.
+This fork also adds an option to make adjustments to the environment.

 [![NPM version][npm-image]][npm-url]
 [![Github license][github-license-image]][github-url]